jhpyle/docassemble/_docs/docker.md

   drive, and then booting the computer for the first time.
 * Doing [`docker pull`] is analogous to going to a store and obtaining a Windows installation DVD.
-* Doing [`docker stop`] is analogous to turning off a computer (and forcibly unplugging it after a certain number of seconds after you initiate the shutdown from the Windows "start" menu).
+* Doing [`docker stop`] is analogous to clicking "shut down" from the Windows "start" menu, waiting a certain number of seconds, and then unplugging the computer if it hasn't turned off yet.
 * Doing [`docker start`] is analogous to turning on a computer that already has Windows installed on it.
+* Doing [`docker exec`] is analogous to sitting down at your Windows computer and opening up PowerShell.
+* Doing [`docker ps`] is analogous to walking around your house and making a list of your computers.
+* Doing [`docker images`] is analogous to walking around your house and making a list of your Windows installation DVDs.
 * Doing [`docker rm`] is analogous to tossing a computer into a trash incinerator.
 * Doing [`docker rmi`] is analogous to tossing a Windows installation DVD into a trash incinerator.
-* Doing [`docker exec`] is analogous to sitting down at your computer and opening up PowerShell.
-* Doing [`docker ps`] is analogous to walking around your house and making a list of your computers.
-* Doing [`docker images`] is analogous to walking around your house and making a list of your Windows installation DVDs.
 * Doing [`docker volume`] is analogous to doing things with USB drives.
 * Doing [`docker build`] is analogous to creating a Windows installation DVD based on the Windows source code.